Haxxnet/Compose-Examples/examples/firezone/README.md

 ````

 Note: It is recommended to run the Firezone web panel behind a reverse proxy (e.g. Traefik) if you want to expose it.
 Alternatively, keep it running on http://127.0.0.1:13000.

+> [!WARNING]
+> Firezone v0.7 has reached End-of-Life on 31st January 2024.
+>
+> It undergoes a complete redesign (zero-knowledge, cloud) for v1.0 and won't provide any updates for the v0.7 (legacy) branch anymore.
+More information can be found [here](https://www.firezone.dev/blog/firezone-1-0).